 There is currently no official release date for World of Warcraft: Shadowlands.
 However, game director Ion Hazzikostas has confirmed several times that the release of the new expansion will take place in 2020.
 The information was not much more precise, 2020 is always better than a cryptic "when it's done".

 Also the new live stream on July 8th brought no new insights in this regard.
 The good news: There is still talk of this year, otherwise Blizzard would probably have used the opportunity to point out possible delays at an early stage.
 During the developer update, Blizzard once again named "in the fall" as the release period.

 All new details are also available in the recording of the developer stream:

 If one follows the previous publications of the WoW extensions, a release in the summer can still be assumed - due to the advanced course of the year with regard to the current test progress, possibly in late summer.
 The release window of World of Warcraft: Shadowlands can therefore probably be narrowed down for July to October.
 In the absence of official information, publication in 2020 is currently still considered certain.
 If there was actually a shift in the room, Blizzard would probably have openly addressed this in view of the coronavirus pandemic.

 After all, the roadmap for the final spurt in the development of World of Warcraft: Shadowlands has been addressed - and it has it all.
-The focus is on the raid Nathria, Shadowlands Mythic +, rune crafting, the pact campaign, as well as the PvP system and, at the end of the day, “LOTS of polish, iteration and tuning”, ie a strong focus on detail improvements and troubleshooting.
-The developers have also learned the publishing processes of the now eight add-ons, says game director Ion Hazzikostas.
-Blizzard effectively excludes premature or hasty publication.
+The focus is on the raid Nathria, Shadowlands Mythic+, the rune crafting, the pact campaign, also the PvP system and at the end "LOTS of polish, iteration and tuning", i.e. a strong focus on detail improvements and troubleshooting.
+The developers have also learned the publication processes of the now eight add-ons, says game director Ion Hazzikostas.
+Blizzard thus virtually rules out a premature or too hasty publication.

 Will there be a beta for World of Warcraft: Shadowlands?